-1313 Orientation (3)
+1313 Orientation: Passport to Student Success (3)

 This course is designed to help the new college student adjust to college life.
 It includes a study of personal and social adjustments, and gives the student guidance in collegiate life.
 Three lecture hours per week.